Enhanced Cleaning and Safeguarding at the Edgar townhouse:

 Beautiful 1 listed Georgian town house in Bath’s most impressive street.
 Friendly staff welcome you to our family run bed and breakfast.
 All rooms are centrally heated and are a mixture if double, twin, and single and family rooms, all having their own private shower and WC, colour TV, tea and coffee making facilities.

 The room rate includes our generous breakfast which has many options from the traditional full English to smoked salmon.
-Rooms vary in size from our newly decorated to our small 5th floor doubles.
 All our rooms have duvets and come with bath towels and toiletries.

 We are located 5 minutes walk to the roman Bath and Abbey and all other major attractions, shops and restaurants.